birdofpreyru/react-utils/docs/docs/api/configs/webpack.md

   `[PUBLIC_PATH]/[CHUNK_NAME].css` chunks.
 - Bundles CSS files from any folder of source code.
 The files are bundled and extracted into `[PUBLIC_PATH]/[CHUNK_NAME].css` chunks.

+- Aggregates source maps from dependencies, using [source-map-loader].

 - Bundles JS, JSX, and SVG files.
 They are compiled and emitted into `[PUBLIC_PATH]/[CHUNK_NAME].js` chunks, using [Babel] environment specified in the factory options, and